plumface-gcc/CatHack/readme.md

 9. Go back into the main menu of CatHack, go into orbwalking and toggle it on.
 10. Open up a practice tool game and test it.

+# Usage remarks
 CatHack automatically saves settings, but anytime you close it you need to take the ping screenshot again.
-If you have already saved a screenshot, simply go into "Player" tab and click on Use Config and THEN take the picture (you do not need to move the box)
+If you have already saved a screenshot, simply go into "Player" tab and click on Use Config and THEN take the picture (you do not need to reposition the box)

+If you play league on 1920x1080, use the userData.txt file from the repo.
+It has the perfect position for ping (assuming you only have 2 digit ping)
+Place the text file in your documents folder, just like tessdata should be.

 # Todo
 - Orbwalker always misses on ping change